 The Psychiatric Technician Program will start a new class every two out of three semesters.
-The next class will start in the Fall 2013 semester.
-This class is full.
-The next class with openings will be in the Spring 2014 semester.
+The next class will start in the Spring 2015 semester.
+The next class with openings will be in the Spring 2015 semester.
 There will be 30 openings, which will be filled by the first 30 applicants who have completed all requirements.
 Priority will be given to applicants who have successfully compeleted all prerequisites at the time of application.

 Applications will only be accepted during the the application period for the specific semester.